mkellsy/homebridge-lutron/README.md

 ## Keypads

 Sunnata keypads are a feature of RA3.
 They behave similar to Pico remotes, but since they do not emit a release event, HomeKit double presses and long presses are not supported.
-They do show up in HomeKit, but assigning actions to these will not work.
-Only single presses are supported.

 ## Storage

 This plugin has its own storage folder.
 Each file is explained in the **[storage](https://github.com/mkellsy/homebridge-lutron/blob/main/docs/storage.md)** documentation.

 ## Support